Learn How to Make a Burlap Wreath. This DIY burlap wreath is very simple to make and turns out gorgeous for less than $15.

 Instructions

-- First, you’ll want to cut a bunch of burlap squares.
-I thought about buying burlap by the yard, which is a little cheaper then the ribbon, but burlap is very messy to cut.
+- Step 1.
+First, cut a bunch of burlap squares.
+I thought about buying burlap by the yard, which is a little cheaper than the ribbon, but burlap is very messy to cut.
+The premade ribbon is nice because the ends are finished and won’t unravel.

-- Then fold point A down to meet the corners.
-Now you have one nice little poof.
+- Step 4.
 You are going to take this poof and attach it to your wreath.

-- Use one of your floral pins and push it through all four corners of your poof and the foam form.
+- Step 5.
+Use one of your floral pins and push it through all four corners of your poof and the foam form.
 Make sure you don’t put your pin in the very corner of your burlap or it might unravel.
+Continue making your poofs and adding them to your foam form.

 I just want to say..after being on here night after night trying to figure out how to make this wreath..i want to day Thank you from the bottom of my heart..i actually have found a way to make one that I understand….Thank you a million times over…